As Professional Venture Builders, our main challenge when it comes to launching a new startup is to minimize the risk.

 Going through a market validation stage together with the founding team allows us to test the co-founders, identify their strengths and weaknesses, raise their awareness about it and teach them the right mindset.

-By being involved very early on, we minimize the risk that the founders team up with the wrong people for the wrong - often emotional - reasons and help them find the right talents for their project.
+By being involved very early on, we minimize the risk that the founders team up with the wrong people for the wrong - often emotional - reasons and help them find the right talent for their project.
 In other words, the sooner we jump in, the better we can shape the “A-team”.